sstephenson2/SeisCRUST/README.md

       ```

       Where `profile_name` is the name of the seismic profile, `lon` and `lat` are the longitude and latitude of the profile, `moho_depth` is the depth of the Moho discontinuity, and `vs1`, `vs2`, `-z1`, `-z2` are the seismic velocities and depths at various points.

+      There may also be a `CALCULATED_brocher` directory within the `Vp` directory.
+This directory contains profiles where `Vp` has been calcualted from the `Vs` profile using [Brocher's (2005)](https://pubs.geoscienceworld.org/ssa/bssa/article-abstract/95/6/2081/146858/Empirical-Relations-between-Elastic-Wavespeeds-and) approach.

 #### Bulk crustal property files